anhaidgroup/cloudlabeler/README.md

 Use Approach 1 if you
 * know how to connect to AWS machine using SSH.
 * want to deploy cloud labeler quickly and easily.
-* only have acccess to an existed EC2 instance but don't have permission to launch a new EC2 instance.
+* only have access to an existed EC2 instance but don't have permission to launch a new EC2 instance.

-Use Appraoch 2 if you
+Use Approach 2 if you
 * want to run cloud labeler in an existed ECS cluster.
-* want to run cloud labeler at a high scalablility and performance.
+* want to run cloud labeler at a high scalability and performance.
 * want to let different people manage cloud labeler and also ensure security.
 </details>

 ### Approach 1

 1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, as the platform to deploy cloud labeler.
-If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new accout.
+If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new account.

       - After you have created your account, you need to sign up.
-In [AWS](https://aws.amazon.com/) homapage, click "complete sign up" button at the top-right corner.
+In [AWS](https://aws.amazon.com/) homepage, click "complete sign up" button at the top-right corner.
 You need to enter Email address and Password of your AWS account to sign up.
       - After you have signed up, you need to sign in the console.
-In [AWS](https://aws.amazon.com/) homapage, the button at the top-right corner should display: "sign in the console".
+In [AWS](https://aws.amazon.com/) homepage, the button at the top-right corner should display: "sign in the console".
 Click it and sign in your console.
 Now you are in your console page.

 2. We use [EC2](https://aws.amazon.com/ec2/), a cloud computing service provided by AWS, to help you deploy cloud labeler.